Evil Genius Labs

 Repeat the above steps fore each of the header sockets.

-Either way, you can now solder the power jack connector and JST-XH 3-Pin connector (if desired) onto the base.
+You can now solder the power jack connector and JST-XH 3-Pin connector (if desired) onto the base.

 The power jack connector goes on the bottom of the base, the opposite side as the sockets.